Cross-Camera Distracted Driver Classification through Feature Disentanglement and Contrastive Learning: Experiments

 The Edge TPU is an 8-bit fixed-point coprocessor capable of performing high-speed inference on quantized TensorFlow Lite models with low power consumption.
 This makes it particularly suitable for real-time, on-device inference tasks, such as monitoring driver distraction.
 The Coral Dev Board therefore enables compact, energy-efficient, and responsive deployment of the proposed system in embedded automotive environments.

 All methods are deployed following post-training quantization using full integer quantization.
 This optimization technique converts both the model weights and activations from 32-bit floating-point to 8-bit fixed-point representations.
 It requires calibration with a representative dataset to determine optimal quantization parameters for the activations.
 For this purpose, we use the validation set of the 100-Driver dataset in a leave-one-camera-out configuration.
 A quantized version of each model is generated for every configuration of daylight data.
-Due to the limited computational resources of the Coral Dev Board, the DGCCL model could not be successfully deployed and is therefore excluded from this evaluation.
+Due to the limited computational resources of the Coral Dev Board, we were unable to successfully deploy the DGCCL, MambaVision, and SwinT models.
+Therefore, these models have been excluded from this evaluation.

 Performance is evaluated across five metrics: \begin{itemize} \item Average error represents the classification error obtained across the four folds of the leave-one-camera-out experiment; \item Model size refers to the size of the quantized model file (including architecture and weights), reported in megabytes (MB); \item Memory usage is the average memory consumption (in MB) during inference, computed over 100 inference passes; \item Inference time is the average time (in seconds) required for a single forward pass, again averaged over 100 runs; \item Power consumption is estimated by measuring the energy used across 100 inference passes, scaled by the average inference time, and reported in milliampere-hours (mAh). \end{itemize}